-People with some kinds of invisible disabilities, such as chronic pain or some kind of sleep disorder, are often accused of faking or imagining their disabilities.
-These symptoms can occur due to chronic illness, chronic pain, injury, birth disorders, etc. and are not always obvious to the onlooker.
+People with invisible disabilities, such as chronic pain or some sleep disorder, are often accused of faking or imagining their disabilities.
+These symptoms can occur due to chronic illness, chronic pain, injury, birth disorders, etc., and are not always obvious to the onlooker.

-Nearly one in two people in the U.S. has a chronic medical condition of one kind or another, but most of these people are not considered to be disabled, as their medical conditions do not impair their normal everyday activities.
-These people do not use an assistive device and most look and act perfectly healthy.
+Nearly one in two people in the U.S. has a chronic medical condition of one kind or another.
+Still, most people are not considered disabled, as their medical conditions do not impair their normal activities.
+These people do not use an assistive device, and most look and act perfectly healthy.